Destination Normandy - Normandy Tour- Private guided tours in Normandy

 WELCOME TO BEAUTIFUL NORMANDY

-Let me be your tour guide for the best Normandy has to offer !
-Be it for D-Day tours of the landing beaches, WWII and the Battle of Normandy, the Mont Saint Michel, Bayeux, Rouen, Honfleur, the Pays d’Auge and it’s most finest gastronomy products, in the steps of William the Conqueror or in those of Sainte Thérèse de Lisieux, whatever brings you to Normandy, History, architecture, its scenic landscapes along the coast or its delicious food, I will be eager to share with you the love and pride I have for my beautiful region.
+I will be honored to be your tour guide for the best Normandy has to offer !
+Be it for D-Day tours of the landing beaches, WWII and the Battle of Normandy, or if you so choose one of our other finest Normandy sights such as the Mont Saint Michel, Bayeux, Rouen, Honfleur, the Pays d’Auge and it’s most finest gastronomy products, in the steps of William the Conqueror or in those of Sainte Thérèse de Lisieux, whatever brings you to Normandy, History, architecture, its scenic landscapes along the coast or its delicious food, I will be eager to share with you the love and pride I have for my beautiful region.